buchmayne/marleybuchman/content/resume.md

 Researched, developed, and recommend alogrithm to optimize ad revenue for startup helping policyholders manage their auto insurance

-* Leverage Looker to identify insights and trends related to CTR
+* Leveraged Looker to identify insights and trends related to CTR

 * Proposed algorithm increased ad revenue 0.4% when backtested